"Adventures in Theater History: Philadelphia" is now a BOOK! Order a copy at your local bookstore! Online orders HERE:

 Nov.
 19, 2021

-In honor of Native American Heritage Month, an exploration of performances by Indigenous People in theaters of the City of Philadelphia in the 19th Century.
-We also detail plays by white performers that supposedly depicted Na...
+In honor of Native American Heritage Month, an exploration of performances by Indigenous People in theaters of the City of Philadelphia.
+We also cover plays by white performers that supposedly depicted Native people and stories in that period.

 Episode page